No-logs VPN claims for UK users: audits, metadata and retention

 WireGuard privacy fixes: the nuance most reviews skip

-This is why the best “no-logs” discussion in 2026 includes protocol design.
+The best “no-logs” discussion in 2026 includes protocol design.
 WireGuard is excellent for speed and simplicity, but privacy implementation matters.
 Providers that use a Double NAT layer break the neat one-to-one relationship between your incoming connection and your visible exit state.
-That is the same reason articles like WireGuard vs NordLynx remain so important: they explain how a privacy fix can preserve WireGuard performance without leaving the raw protocol behavior untouched.
+That is the same reason articles like WireGuard vs NordLynx remain so important: they explain how a privacy fix can preserve WireGuard performance without leaving the raw protocol behaviour untouched.

 This approach is more useful than chasing slogans like “military-grade privacy.”
 It also fits the real buying process.
 Users comparing a privacy-focused service with a streaming-focused one may eventually land on guides such as VPN for public Wi-Fi, VPN for online banking, or VPN on Windows.
 In all of those cases, the no-logs claim only matters if the underlying engineering holds up after the click.